 If you miss your bus of choice, you can arrange a shared taxi from Zharkent bus station.
 A shared taxi to Almaty should cost around 15,000 tenge for the car, but you’ll have to bargain hard to get this price.
 It helps if you know some Russian.
 The ride should take about 5 hours, and the driver should drop you off at your destination of choice.

-In Almaty we stayed in Amigo Hostel, and can highly recommend it.
+In Almaty, I stayed in Amigo Hostel, and can highly recommend it.
 The people operating it are very cheerful and happy, and the price is excellent good value, especially compared to the expensive alternatives in Almaty.
 It’s also a short walk away from the Auezov Theater metro station, so you can get around Almaty’s city center quite easily.
+Check out Amigo Hostel here for the best deals.